 Learn how on a warm September 11th morning, exactly 240 years ago, a mixed American army of Continental Troops, State Troops, and local Militia met and fought a British/German army on the banks of the Brandywine River.
 Much has been written about that battle, but little has been said about how these 12,000 Americans came to be armed when the common people in their mother countries were forbidden arms.
 What arms did they carry?
 Where did they come from?
 Were those arms as good as the arms carried by the British and German’s?
 How about their side arms and accouterments?
 In fact, what rights or laws allowed these British Citizens to even possess, manufacture, and carry these weapons?

 Join us on Monday, December 18, 2017 as we welcome Chris Reardon who will present his gun collection and talk about Lock, Stock, and Barrel.
+Our meeting place is now Scoogi’s Italian Restaurant at 738 Bethlehem Pike in Flourtown.
 Feel free to arrive early and eat in the back room where our meetings are held.
-MaGerks Pub and Grill in Fort Washington has a wide variety of food and drinks on their menu.
 A short business meeting will start around 7:15pm.
 The presentation will start at 7:30pm.
 We encourage you to join our membership for the very small and reasonable tax deductible amount of $20.

 Join us as local historian Chris Reardon explains the evolution of old style guns and muskets from the 1630,s to the 1830’s.
 Chris will also have some of these weapons there as well so you can see them along with accouterments from the era.

 Learn from local historian Chris Reardon as he presents an in-depth look at the evolution of hunting and military arms from the beginning of European settlement in the Delaware Valley, to the Valley’s impact on the arms used as the eastern settlements push westward.